The Woman in Black (2012 film): Sequel

 In April 2012, Hammer Films announced that there would be a sequel to The Woman in Black, which is titled The Woman in Black: Angel of Death.
 The official plot synopsis is: "During World War II, the London bombings force schoolteachers Eve Parkins (Phoebe Fox) and Jean Hogg (Helen McCrory) to evacuate a group of children to Crythin Gifford.
 When the refugees take shelter at Eel Marsh House, Eve soon comes to realise that they are not alone.
 The longer they remain there, the more the house's evil spirit threatens the children.
 With the help of a pilot (Jeremy Irvine), Eve tries to protect the children and uncover the truth of the Woman in Black."

 The original novel's author Susan Hill helped with the story, with the screenplay written by Jon Croker.
 In October 2012, Tom Harper was announced as the film's director.
-In April 2013, it was announced that Jeremy Irvine will play the lead role with rumors of Daniel Radcliffe briefly reprising his role from the first film, however Radcliffe ultimately did not appear in the sequel.
+In April 2013, it was announced that Jeremy Irvine would play the lead role, with rumours that Daniel Radcliffe would briefly reprise his role from the first film, however Radcliffe ultimately did not appear in the sequel.
 It later was announced that Phoebe Fox and Helen McCrory had been cast in the film as well.
 The film began the shooting process in early 2014.

 The film was released on 2 January 2015 to moderate box office returns but a generally negative critical response.